nadaaladdin/nadaaladdin.github.io/README.md

 ## 🎓 Education

 **Master of Science (M.S.) in Computer Engineering**
-*Jan 2022 - Feb 2025*
+*Feb 2022 - Feb 2025*
-Jordan University of Science and Technology (JUST)

-*Graduated with a GPA of 4.00/4.00, ranked among the top students in my class.*
+Jordan University of Science and Technology (JUST) -*Graduated with a GPA of 4.00/4.00, ranked among the top students in my class.*

 **Bachelor of Science (B.S.) in Computer Engineering**
 *Sep 2017 - Feb 2022*